Academy Color Encoding System

 The Academy Color Encoding System (ACES) is a color image encoding system created under the auspices of the Academy of Motion Picture Arts and Sciences.
 ACES is characterised by a color accurate workflow, with "seamless interchange of high quality motion picture images regardless of source".

-The system defines its own color primaries based on spectral locus as defined by the CIE xyY specification.
+The system defines its own primary colors as being on the spectral locus as defined by the CIE xyY specification.
 The white point is approximate to the chromaticity of CIE Daylight with a Correlated Color Temperature (CCT) of 6000K.
 Most ACES compliant image files are encoded in 16-bit half-floats, thus allowing ACES OpenEXR files to encode 30 stops of scene information.
 The ACESproxy format uses integers with a log encoding.
 ACES supports both high dynamic range (HDR) and wide color gamut (WCG).

 The version 1.0 release occurred in December 2014.
 ACES received a Primetime Engineering Emmy Award in 2012.
 The system is standardized in part by the Society of Motion Picture and Television Engineers (SMPTE) standards body.

+History

 Background

 The ACES project began its development in 2004 in collaboration with 50 industry technologists.
 The project began due to the recent incursion of digital technologies into the motion picture industry.
 The traditional motion picture workflow had been based on film negatives, and with the digital transition, scanning of negatives and digital camera acquisition.
 The industry lacked a color management scheme for diverse sources coming from a variety of digital motion picture cameras and film.
 The ACES system is designed to control the complexity inherent in managing a multitude of file formats, image encoding, metadata transfer, color reproduction, and image interchanges that are present in the current motion picture workflow.

+Versions

+The following versions are available for the reference implementation: